 It is important to hire an experienced Houston criminal defense lawyer because criminal charges for kidnapping or a related offense do not have to result in a conviction and the resulting lifelong consequences.
 You may have been acting fully within your rights and could be eligible for a reduction or dismissal of your charges under the Texas Penal Code.
 In order to convict you, the state prosecutor must prove to a jury that you committed every element of the felony offense beyond a reasonable doubt.
 With an experienced trial lawyer defending you, this is a difficult burden to meet, and any reasonable doubt in the mind of any of the members of the jury can result in a not guilty verdict or a hung jury.
 Therefore, it is vital to contact an experienced criminal attorney in Houston who will fight for you.

 Houston Kidnapping Defense Attorney

-If you have been charged with kidnapping in Harris County, Fort Bend County, Montgomery County, or any of the surrounding counties, contact James G. Sullivan and Associates for a free phone consultation at 281-546-6428.
-Attorney James (Jim) Sullivan is an experienced trial lawyer who will fight for your rights, freedom and future.
+If you have been charged with kidnapping in Harris County, Fort Bend County, or Waller County, contact James G. Sullivan and Associates for a free phone consultation at 281-546-6428.
+Attorney James Sullivan is an experienced trial lawyer who will fight for your rights, freedom and future.

 Restrain vs. Abduct under Texas Law